mad-art-blocker/bad-bandages/README.md

 ## Ongoing developing an HTML and CSS framework

-HTML and CSS with minimal JavaScript (you doin't even need the JavaScript).
+HTML and CSS framework with minimal JavaScript (you doin't even need the JavaScript).
 Quickly get stated on some static web pages with no CSS and JavaScript libraries, no frameworks included.